priyankara96/Online_Music_Store/README.md

   </p>

   <h2>About this project</h2>
-  The project is designed so that customers can easily buy musical instrument from a music store.
+  The project is designed so that customers can easily buy musical instruments from a music store.

   <h2>Tools & Technologies</h2>